-On Wednesday 21st March 2018, a group of children from the three Year 6 classes represented Our Lady of Lourdes in the annual Greenbank High Languages Fiestaval.
-This was the third year that our school has participated and the children performed an acting sketch and a song about directions and finding their way around the town.
+On Wednesday 3rd April 2019, a group of children from the three Year 6 classes represented Our Lady of Lourdes in the annual Greenbank High Languages Fiestaval.
+This was the fourth year that our school has participated and the children performed an acting sketch and a song about different modes of transport that are used to get to school.
 Miss Ross and Mrs Cox, who took the children, were extremely proud, as every child represented the school impeccably, showing their wonderful behaviour.
 Well done!

 To celebrate the European Day of Languages, each year group was allocated a famous European landmark to study.
 The children were asked to create some form of artwork to represent the landmark they were given.